bitcart/bitcart-docs/guides/server-management-settings.md

 They are accessible only by the superusers.

-Superusers are the users of the instance with admin privilegies.
+Superusers are the users of the instance with admin privilege.

 The first registered user is the super user, then they can add new ones from server management settings.